-Having consulted with staff, students and their parents, all our additional provision (internal or external) is based on an agreed outcomes approach.
+Having consulted with staff, students, and their parents, all our additional provision (internal or external) is based on an agreed outcomes approach.

-We have internal processes for monitoring quality of provision and assessment of need as well as students progress towards outcomes.
-These include: learning plans, behaviour plans, education health care plans.
+We have internal processes for monitoring quality of provision and assessment of need as well as students' progress towards outcomes.
+These include learning plans, behaviour plans, education health care plans.
 Reading and spelling assessments, dyslexia screening and full assessment.
 End of term formal assessments.
-Lesson observations and learning walks conducted by the SENCO.
+Lesson observations and learning walks conducted by the SENCO, Assistant SENCO and AP for teaching & learning.